-Since 5 centuries ago, it’s in Las Palmas, Gran Canaria, also called Puerto de la Luz (The harbour of light,) is the meeting point for giant vessels; including the world’s most famous cruise ship, the Queen Mary II.
+Since 5 centuries ago, the harbour in Las Palmas, Gran Canaria, also called Puerto de la Luz (The harbour of light,) is the meeting point for giant vessels, including the world’s most famous cruise ship, the Queen Mary II.
 That’s because every year more than a million passengers pass through it.
-In 2011, it was awarded the prize for the best connection, transport offers, hotels, luggage handling and high level of tourism from all over the world by the international prestigious magazine Dream World Cruise Destinations.
-That made them one of the best in the world.
+In 2011, the harbour was awarded the price for best connection, transport offers, hotels, luggage handling and high level of tourism from all over the world by the international prestigious magazine Dream World Cruise Destinations, making them one of the best in the world.

 The Valencian Harbour

 According to sources from the Ministry of Development, the harbour in Valencia is the Spanish leader for trafficking containers as of 2006.
 In addition, it has one of the city’s first tourist schemes, because it homes the Valencia Superyacht Marina, a navy of mega yachts; The MarinaReal Juan Carlos I; The Port America’s Cup, a short’s dock that was constructed in order to celebrate the American Sailing Cup.

 This harbour was founded by the Phoenician’s in the 9th century A.C, currently being in an intense remodelling process since 1998, but not with the intention to increase the amount of passengers on board.
 (In 2010, there were 659,123 passengers.)